iamhwkchn/candidvote/README.md

 ### Project Management
 - GitLab's Kanban Board
-- MS Teams for meetings and data sharing
+- MS Teams and office 365 suite for meetings and data sharing
-- Weekly meetings on Mondays
-- Review meetings on Fridays
-- GitLab CI/CD or CircleCI for testing and deployment
+- GitLab CI/CD and CircleCI for continuous testing and deployment

 ## System Architecture